Russell-Waterhouse/blog/content/post/pivot-fast.md

 ## What is Pivoting Fast?

-I'm not sure if there's another name for it elsewhere, but I call it pivoting fast.
+I don't claim to be coining a term, as a quick google search will show tons of other advice on the topic, however I do claim to have made this discovery independently.
 Pivoting fast is the idea that as soon as you get an indicator that you're taking the wrong approach to a problem, pivot to a different approach.

 That's a little vague, so let me try to clarify with an example.
-Say you're working on a
-new feature for your software, and you're unsure if you should take approach A or approach B. They both seem about equally well suited to your use case on paper, and both approaches are about equally popular.
+Say you're working on a new feature for your software, and you're unsure if you should take approach A or approach B. They both seem about equally well suited to your use case on paper, and both approaches are about equally popular.

 Eventually, you make a decision and try it.
 An hour in, you find yourself frustrated with the workflow and ergonomics of the solution, so you go back and try approach B.  That's fast pivoting.

 The quicker that you make the decision, the faster the pivot.
 If you can make that decision after a half hour, even better.